probcomp/Venturecxx/doc/reference.md

 ### Inference Instructions

-By themselves, the modeling directives do not perform any inference: when the directives are initially evaluated, their values will be drawn from the prior, ignoring any observations that have been made.
-Venture provides two "modes" of inference: manual (with the `infer` instruction) and continuous (with `start_continuous_inference` and `stop_continuous_inference`).
+By themselves, the modeling directives do not perform any inference.
+When the directives are initially evaluated, their values will be drawn from the prior, ignoring any observations that have been made.
+To move from the prior to the posterior, it is necessary to invoke some inference program.

+Venture inference is available in two modes: batch (with the `infer` instruction) and continuous (with `start_continuous_inference` and `stop_continuous_inference`).

-Both `infer` and `start_continuous_inference` take an *inference expression*, which is an expression that specifies what inference strategy and what parameters (e.g. number of iterations) to use.
-The types of inference expressions are described below.
+Both `infer` and `start_continuous_inference` take an *inference program*, which is an expression that specifies what inference strategy and what parameters (e.g. number of iterations) to use.
+The inference expressions are described [below](#inference-expressions).

+- `[infer expression]`: execute batch inference.

-`[infer expression]` evaluates an inference expression and executes the specified inference strategy on the current program trace for the specified number of iterations.
+  Infer evaluates an inference expression and executes the specified inference program over the current program trace.

+- `[start_continuous_inference expression]`: begin inferring continuously.

-`[start_continuous_inference expression]` evaluates an inference expression and starts executing the specified inference strategy continuously in the background.
+  Start_continuous_inference evaluates an inference expression and starts executing the specified inference strategy continuously in the background.
 Values can be queried (e.g. with `report`) while inference is in progress.

-`[stop_continuous_inference]`, when called after `start_continuous_inference`, stops the continuous inference process.
+- `[stop_continuous_inference]`: stop any ongoing continuous inference.

+  Stop_continuous_inference is safe to invoke even if continuous inference is not running.

-`[continuous_inference_status]` reports the status of continuous
+- `[continuous_inference_status]`: report the status of continuous inference.

-inference: whether it is running and with what parameters.
+  The continuous_inference_status instruction reports whether continuous inference is currently running, and if so with what inference program.

 ### Miscellaneous Instructions